Counseling or Clinical Psychology?

 You will be prepared to provide psychological services (including assessment, testing, diagnosis, and treatment) to adults and children in hospital and private practice settings; conduct research on causes, consequences, and treatment of psychological disorders; or work in academic settings combining teaching, research, and clinical work.
 You may become a licensed clinical professional counselor following completion of additional coursework and field placement hours.

 The program consists of a minimum of 48 credit hours, including a 500-hour clinical or research internship in the community.
-You will be prepared to apply for admission to a doctoral program in clinical psychology (both Psy.D. and Ph.D.), work as a psychometrician or behavioral specialist, or serve as a project director on applied research studies.
+You will be prepared for licensure as a masters’ level clinician, to apply to admission to doctoral programs in clinical psychology (both Psy.D. and Ph.D), or to work as a psychometrician or a project director on applied research studies.
 View degree requirements and course descriptions in the Graduate Catalog.

 If you answer yes to any of the following questions, consider an advanced degree in this concentration: